Walking the tracks with a masterclass in period nostalgia

 Mr Lachance: What, a thief and two feebs?

 “Rob Reiner found four young boys who basically were the characters we played,” Wheaton would say in a 2011 interview, recalling how the boys became close friends in reality, something that contributed to the film’s startling sense of honesty.
-“I was awkward and nerdy and shy and uncomfortable in my own skin and really, really sensitive, and River was cool and really smart and passionate and even at that age kind of like a father figure to some of us, Jerry was one of the funniest people I had ever seen in my life, either before or since, and Corey was unbelievably angry and in an incredible amount of pain and had an absolutely terrible relationship with his parents.”
+“I was awkward and nerdy and shy and uncomfortable in my own skin and really, really sensitive, and River was cool and really smart and passionate and even at that age kind of like a father figure to some of us.
+[Jerry O’Connell] was one of the funniest people I had ever seen in my life, either before or since, and [Corey Feldman] was unbelievably angry and in an incredible amount of pain and had an absolutely terrible relationship with his parents.”

 Credit must also go to Reiner for his handling of the film’s young cast.
 Their level of performance is in no small part due to his people skills and knack for unearthing the desired effect in potentially difficult scenarios.
 The actors involved have each attested to the filmmaker’s ability to communicate his vision, but according to the movie’s bonus documentary, it wasn’t all fun and games.
 Actor Jerry O’Connell, who plays the group’s whipping boy, Verne, spoke candidly about the infamous train scene that saw his character blubbering like a baby as he raced towards a more immediate freedom.
 Stand by Me has a strong sense of adventure, and as a kid the infamous train dodge is the money scene, the one that first grabs you by the lapels and lets you know that there’s more than an element of danger involved in their coming of age excursion.
 O’Connell’s unrestrained display of cowardice is key to establishing that sense of danger, but in reality the 11-year-old actor was unable to project the required emotion.
 Reiner resorted to savagely scalding him for his efforts.
 His anger wasn’t real.
 He just wanted to inspire the appropriate emotion.
 What you see onscreen is very much a genuine reaction.

-A cast so young would require such expert guidance for a screenplay that is rich in humour, tragedy, anger, frustration and pathos, all of it tied to the morning fresh innocence of juvenile camaraderie.
+A cast so young would require such expert guidance for a screenplay that is rich in humour, tragedy, anger, frustration and pathos, all of it tied to the morning-fresh innocence of juvenile camaraderie.
 In the movie, our four friends are each caught in their own personal traps.
 Gordie is the overlooked child whose All-American brother was killed in a car accident, an incident that only solidifies his position as the family’s ‘invisible boy’.
-His parents don’t hate him as his mind strains to conceive, they’re simply lost in mourning, unconcerned with his own talent as a writer and motivated entirely by the interests of a community that anticipates your every move and awaits the inevitable fall.
-A town like Castle Rock celebrates football players.
+His parents don’t hate him as his mind strains to conceive, they’re simply lost in mourning, unconcerned with his own talent as a writer and motivated entirely by the interests of a community that anticipates your every move, awaiting the inevitable capitulation.
+A town like Castle Rock celebrates football players, good old fashioned folks with familiar hopes and expectations.
 Anything creative is considered a stupid waste of time.

-King is a master at creating characters who relate on a universal level, variations of which appear in much of his work, and when dealing with kids, bullies are typically key to the growth of his protagonists.
+King is a master at creating characters who relate on a universal level, variations of which appear in much of his work.
+When dealing with kids, bullies are typically key to the growth of his protagonists.
 King himself was bullied as a child, and those he sketches are not the kind who are cowardly or easily deterred.
-They are sadistic, psychotic, borderline murderous, and Ace is no exception.
-In order to stay in character, Sutherland would bully the boys for real off camera, and his performance is often mesmerising.
+They’re immovable fixtures, sadistic, psychotic, borderline murderous, and Ace is no exception.
+In order to stay in character, Sutherland would bully the boys for real off camera, and his performance is often mesmerising, capturing the inherent meanness of small town life, the fine margins that separate personal freedom from a life of emotional oppression.
 Ace isn’t your typical greaser lackey fuelled by rebel bravado.
 You believe he’s bad to the bone.
 You know he’s capable of the very worst.

 Gordie Lachance: Did you take it? [the milk money].